linagora/grunt-docker-spawn/README.md

       Cmd: [String]                      // The command which will override the default one
       Name: {String}                     // The name you want the new container to have
       Options: {
-        tasks: {
+        taskOptions: {
-          async: true
+          async: true,
-        },
+          matchOuput: {function(chunk, done)}    // Callback called with the standard outputted data of the container as first argument and the done callback
+          timeout: {Number} // milliseconds, if the task is not done after timeout, it will be marked as failed },
         startContainerOptions: {Object}  // Directly forwarded option to the [docker API](https://docs.docker.com/reference/api/docker_remote_api/#full-documentation)
         removeContainerOptions: {Object} // Directly forwarded option to the [docker API](https://docs.docker.com/reference/api/docker_remote_api/#full-documentation), default { v: true, force: true }
-        matchOuput: {function(chunk)}    // Callback called with the standard outputted data of the container as first argument

       }
     }